mclima/1-DOM-scripting/readme.md

 Navigate and inspect the code and note that we now have anchor tags with page fragment links in our html and are able to navigate within our page.

-Note: if we wanted we could derive the hash (href) from the Array values:
+Note: if we wanted we could have derived the hash (href) from the Array values:

 ```js
 for (let i = 0; i < navItemsArray.length; i++) {